 Psalm 62: 1 My soul waits in silence for God only; from Him is my salvation.

 1st Kings 19:11-12 Then (Elijah) was told, “Go, stand on the mountain at attention before God.
 God will pass by.”
 A hurricane wind ripped through the mountains and shattered the rocks before God, but God wasn’t to be found in the wind; after the wind an earthquake, but God wasn’t in the earthquake; and after the earthquake fire, but God wasn’t in the fire; and after the fire a gentle and quiet whisper.

 Matthew 11:28-30 Are you tired?
 Worn out?
 Burned out on religion?
 Come to Me.
 Get away with Me and you’ll recover your life.
 I’ll show you how to take a real rest.
 Walk with Me and work with Me—watch how I do it.
 Learn the unforced rhythms of grace.
 I won’t lay anything heavy or ill-fitting on you.
 Keep company with Me and you’ll learn to live freely and lightly.
 Jesus of Nazareth

-The goal of Centering Prayer is:
+The Goal of Centering Prayer: